-What distinguishes left and right and what is the balance between them.
-Why are political issues are so divisive?
+What distinguishes left and right, and what is the balance between them?
+Why are political issues so divisive?

-The right argues that these services can be achieved by private enterprise.
-I question therefore what is the point of the state if not to organise collective social projects?
-And if the state does not organise collective projects then the state shrinks to nothing and there is ultimately no country and no society.
+The right argues that private enterprise is best placed to achieve these services.
+But what are the safeguards to ensure equality and access?
+What is the point of the state if not to organise collective social projects?
+Otherwise, the state then shrinks to nothing.
+The State is ultimately the barometer for country and society.

-We may institute competition in the health service but it should only be to drive down cost not quality.
-This is justified only if competition makes organisations waste less, but not if it makes them cut corners and lower standards.
-The standards in the health service should be the highest and we should be prepared to pay for them.
+We may institute competition in health, but it should only be to drive down cost not quality.
+Such change is justified only if it makes organisations waste less, but not if it makes them cut corners and lower standards.
+The standards should be the highest, and we should be prepared to pay for them.
 The state is the guarantor of fairness and equality.

 Society needs glue to hold it together.
 A set of values, common beliefs, upheld by justice and law.
-This is the basis for civilisation and for society as we know it.
-Otherwise, we would return to the survival of the strongest, the fittest, the meanest, the most violent as in the middle ages.
-We have come a long way since, having understood the importance of human rights to oppose anarchy and to support the equal rights of all.
+This is the basis for civilisation and for civilization as we know it.
+Otherwise, we would return to the survival of the strongest, fittest, meanest and the most violent, as in the Middle Ages.
+We have come a long way since, having understood that equal human rights oppose anarchy.

-Socialism is built on these notions of equality, to give people equal opportunities, even if it is not possible for all people to achieve the same heights.
-Not all people have the same intellect or capacity to achieve, but society offers its underwritten protection to the weakest to achieve to the best of each person’s highest abilities and so contribute to the whole.
+The core values of Socialism are these notions of equality and equal opportunity, even if not all people can achieve the same heights.
+Not all people have the same capacity to achieve, but society underwrites the protection of the weakest to do their best and so contribute to the whole.

 If Socialism is the support of the weak, it shouldn’t be confused with the centrally planned communist economies which put aside freedom.
 And punish dissension.
 This is not a caring society.